I develop robot learning methods for

 CDC

 Clinton Enwerem, Aniruddh G. Puranic, John S. Baras, and Calin Belta, Safety-Aware Reinforcement Learning for Control via Risk-Sensitive Value Iteration and Quantile Regression.
-To appear in the proceedings of the 64th IEEE Conference on Decision
+In the proceedings of the 64th IEEE Conference on Decision

 and Control (CDC), 2025.